filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

 Unfortunately, based on a brief investigation, it seems that `deno_runtime` is designed as a self-contained thing that's not open to be extended.

-However, the implementations of ops are packages into crates, which are easy to add into a `deno_core`-based project.
+However, the implementations of ops are packaged into crates, which are easy to add into a `deno_core`-based project.

 ## Decision